 The Commonwealth Dedicated Revenue Statutes provide that the Non-Restricted Account of the WMATA Capital Fund is to be funded with transfers by local governments of revenues from the Northern Virginia Transportation Authority ("NVTA") or otherwise, a Regional WMATA Capital Fee, an additional transient occupancy tax and a portion of wholesale fuel taxes.
 There has previously been created in the state treasury on the books of the Comptroller a special non-reverting fund for the benefit of Planning District 8, which consists of the NVTA.
-Such fund is known as the Northern Virginia Transportation Authority Fund (the "NVTA Fund")14 and is funded with certain additional sales and use tax revenues that are levied in Planning District 8 and dedicated to the NVTA Fund and any other funds that may be appropriated by the General Assembly.15 Interest earned on moneys in the NVTA Fund remains in and is credited to the NVTA Fund, and any moneys remaining in the NVTA Fund, including interest thereon, at the end of each Fiscal Year do not revert to the general fund but remain in the NVTA Fund.
+Such fund is known as the Northern Virginia Transportation Authority Fund (the "NVTA Fund")13 and is funded with certain additional sales and use tax revenues that are levied in Planning District 8 and dedicated to the NVTA Fund and any other funds that may be appropriated by the General Assembly.14 Interest earned on moneys in the NVTA Fund remains in and is credited to the NVTA Fund, and any moneys remaining in the NVTA Fund, including interest thereon, at the end of each Fiscal Year do not revert to the general fund but remain in the NVTA Fund.

 Local Transportation Support.
-Under the Commonwealth Dedicated Revenue Statutes, each county and city that is located in the NVTD and has financial obligations to the Authority is required to make annual payments to the Non-Restricted Account of the WMATA Capital Fund in an amount determined by multiplying \$27.12 million by a fraction, the numerator of which is such local government's share of capital funding for the Authority and the denominator of which is the total share of capital funding for the Authority and the denominator of which is the total share of capital funding for the Authority for all local governments in the Commonwealth.16 Each locality is required to pay such amount from revenues received from the NVTA or some other source.17
+Under the Commonwealth Dedicated Revenue Statutes, each county and city that is located in the NVTD and has financial obligations to the Authority is required to make annual payments to the Non-Restricted Account of the WMATA Capital Fund in an amount determined by multiplying \$27.12 million by a fraction, the numerator of which is such local government's share of capital funding for the Authority and the denominator of which is the total share of capital funding for the Authority for all local governments in the Commonwealth.
+Each locality is required to pay such amount from revenues received from the NVTA or some other source.

 Regional WMATA Capital Fee.
-The Commonwealth imposes a fee, delineated as the "regional WMATA capital fee," on each instrument by which real property in any county or city that is a member of the NVTA is conveyed at a rate, effective May 1, 2021, of \$0.10 for each \$100.18 Such fees are collected by the clerk of court and pursuant to the Commonwealth Dedicated Revenue Statutes are transferred to the Commonwealth treasury as soon as practicable to be deposited into the Non-Restricted Account of the WMATA Capital Fund.
+The Commonwealth imposes a fee, delineated as the "regional WMATA capital fee," on each instrument by which real property in any county or city that is a member of the NVTA is conveyed at a rate, effective May 1, 2021, of \$0.10 for each \$100.17 Such fees are collected by the clerk of court and pursuant to the Commonwealth Dedicated Revenue Statutes are transferred to the Commonwealth treasury as soon as practicable to be deposited into the Non-Restricted Account of the WMATA Capital Fund.

 Transportation District Transient Occupancy Tax.
-The Commonwealth imposes an additional transient occupancy tax at the rate of 3% (effective as of May 1, 2021) of the amount of the charge for the occupancy of any room or space occupied in any county or city located in the NVTD.19 See "Impact of COVID-19 Pandemic" under this caption for a discussion of the reduced revenues generated by this tax in fiscal year 2021 as a result of the COVID-19 pandemic.
+The Commonwealth imposes an additional transient occupancy tax (previously at a rate of 2% and at the rate of 3% effective as of May 1, 2021) of the amount of the charge for the occupancy of any room or space occupied in any county or city located in the NVTD.
 Pursuant to the Commonwealth Dedicated Revenue Statutes, the revenue generated and collected from the tax is deposited by the local treasurer into the state treasury and transferred to the Non-Restricted Account of the WMATA Capital Fund.
-All county and city treasurers and clerks of courts receiving state moneys are required to deposit promptly all state moneys and, in the manner directed by the State Treasurer, shall transfer state moneys into an account of the state treasury twice each week.
+All county and city treasurers and clerks of courts receiving state moneys are required to deposit promptly all state moneys and, in the manner directed by the State Treasurer, shall transfer state moneys into an account of the state treasury twice each week.18

 Wholesale Fuel Tax.
-The Commonwealth imposes a tax upon every distributor who engages in the business of selling fuels at wholesale to retail dealers for retail sale in any county or city in the NVTD.20
+The Commonwealth imposes a tax upon every distributor who engages in the business of selling fuels at wholesale to retail dealers for retail sale in any county or city in the NVTD.
+Such tax is imposed on each gallon of fuel, other than diesel fuel, sold by a distributor to a retail dealer for retail sale at a rate of 2.1% percent of the statewide average distributor price of a gallon of unleaded regular